dtfung/disaster_response_pipeline/README.md

 # Project: Disaster Response Pipeline

 #### A pipeline that analyzes and categorizes messages sent during disaster events.
-The project consists of an ETL and ML pipeline and a Flask App to present the findings.
+The project consists of an ETL and ML pipeline.

 #### The ETL pipeline can be found in the `process_data.py` file and it handles the following tasks: